 A Rental Bond is the only form of security that a landlord can require or accept from a tenant.

 Only one Rental Bond can be charged for a residential tenancy agreement, regardless of the number of tenants or changes in tenants.
 If there are multiple tenancy agreements for different parts of the one premises, then one Rental Bond can be charged for each of those agreements.

 When the weekly rent is $900 or less, the maximum Rental Bond is the equivalent of 1 month of rent.

 In share accommodation it is common to charge 2 or 4 weeks rent and some landlords may choose to charge no Rental Bond.

 There is no minimum Rental Bond amount and the landlord can choose not to charge a Rental Bond if they wish.

-An additional bond in long-term rental agreements of more than five years if the renter has lived at the rental property continuously for at least five years, and the landlord has given at least 120 days’ notice.
+The rental provider can request an additional bond in long-term rental agreements if the renter wants to make changes to the property, or has lived at the rental property continuously for at least five years.
+There must also be five years or more left of the agreement, and the rental provider has to give at least 120 days’ notice.

 When a tenant pays a Rental Bond to a landlord, the landlord must give the tenant 2 signed copies of a condition report conducted on the premises.
 The condition report must state the repair and general condition of the premises at the time of report.